 We purchased our entire solar system through Northern Arizona Wind & Sun (not sponsored) in Flagstaff, AZ.
 It was shipped freight using SAIA to a local sorting facility and we rented an enclosed U-Haul truck to carry the equipment to our property.

-Instead of using our roof, we mounted all the solar panels on steel schedule-40 poles buried four feet into the ground and surrounded by cement.
+Instead of using our roof, we mounted all the solar panels on steel schedule-40 poles buried four feet into the ground and surrounded by a thick layer of cement.
 Those poles are extremely well supported.

 Check out our video of how our solar panel system was put together.